bmargogne/website-builder/readme.md

 - should be able to work external frameworks (Ember, Meteor...)
 - should accept typescript
 - test if it works for server scripting ()
+- add the link to package documentation directly in code